ishandhanani/spotify-utility-suite/README.md

-# Deep dive into the artists I listen to

-This repository consists of 3 parts
+# Spotify Utility Suite

+Welcome to the Spotify Utility Suite (SUS).
+This is a personal project that I've create to experiment with Spotify and interact with my music in a novel way.
+This project started as a simple data mining exercise and developed into a web application consisting of the following

-1. A data processing script that can be used to pull tracks from an playlist along with numeric features and a popularity score
+1. A program that can be used to visualize statistics of certain songs or playlists
-2. A notebook where I explore differences between my personal artist playlists and compare them to Spotify's artist playlists
+2. A clustering algorithm that can compare personal "artist" playlists and Spotify's "This is <Artist>" playlists.
+More on this later
-3. (In-progress) A recommendation system tuned on a selection of lyrical and lofi-beat rap (a genre I enjoy)
+3. (In-progress) A recommendation system tuned on the statistics I described in (1)

+Feel free to create PR's if you'd like to see any features or want to contribute!

 Enjoy!